Patriots owner Robert Kraft charged with soliciting prostitution

 Kraft was one of at least 25 people arrested Friday as part of a months-long human trafficking investigation that police say spanned from China to Florida, Jupiter officials said.

+The Orchids of Asia Day Spa in Jupiter was one of multiple day spas involved in the investigation, officials said.

+According to a Palm Beach County affidavit, online reviews of the spa used various slang terms that identified that the business provided sexual services.
+Lei Wang was arrested for her connection to the spa according to the affidavit.

-Jupiter police said there is video evidence of the alleged acts for all individuals involved, including Kraft.
+Jupiter police added there is video evidence of the alleged acts for all individuals involved, including Kraft.

 "We categorically deny that Mr. Kraft engaged in any illegal activity.
 Because it is a judicial matter, we will not be commenting further,” a spokesperson for Kraft said in a statement.